lorenzofranze/NLP-medical-Q-A/README.md

 # Medical NLP Question Answering
 *Developed between April and May 2024 at Politecnico di Milano*

-The aim of the project was to study the **Medical Meadow Medical Flashcards** dataset and develop multiple **Question Answering LLM** and compair their performances.
-Lastly a **voice interactive system** version was implemented.
+The aim of the project was to study the **Medical Meadow Medical Flashcards** dataset and develop multiple **Question Answering LLM** and compare their performances.
+Lastly a **voice interactive system** version was implemented. cp
 ## Dataset: Medical Meadow Medical Flashcards

 * Website: https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards